Chuca78/Flight-Search-MVC/README.md

 - Added XML user registration and login system with session control
 - Implemented "Book Flight" button for logged-in users only
-- Persisted booking details to H2 database using Spring Data JPA
++ Booking data saved to an in-memory H2 database via Spring Data JPA, visible through the `/h2-console`
 - Displayed booking confirmation with details from session and POST
 - Enabled and validated H2 console integration at `/h2-console`
 - Reviewed and documented all major classes with JavaDoc and comments